MeanderingProgrammer/render-markdown.nvim/README.md

     exclude = {
         -- Buftypes ignored by this plugin, see :h 'buftype' buftypes = {},
     },
+    anti_conceal = {
+        -- This enables hiding any added text on the line the cursor is on -- This does have a performance penalty as we must listen to the 'CursorMoved' event enabled = true,
+    },
     latex = {
         -- Whether LaTeX should be rendered, mainly used for health check